pymc-devs/pymc/docs/source/PyMC3_and_Aesara.rst

 do to compute the output::

     inner = a * x**3 + y**2
-    out = tt.exp(inner).sum()
+    out = aet.exp(inner).sum()

 .. note::

-   In this example we use `tt.exp` to create a symbolic representation of the exponential of `inner`.
+   In this example we use `aet.exp` to create a symbolic representation of the exponential of `inner`.
 Somewhat surprisingly, it would also have worked if we used `np.exp`.
 This is because numpy gives objects it operates on a chance to define the results of operations themselves.
-Theano variables do this for a large number of operations.
-We usually still prefer the theano functions instead of the numpy versions, as that makes it clear that we are working with symbolic input instead of plain arrays.
+Aesara variables do this for a large number of operations.
+We usually still prefer the Aesara functions instead of the numpy versions, as that makes it clear that we are working with symbolic input instead of plain arrays.

-Now we can tell Theano to build a function that does this computation.
+Now we can tell Aesara to build a function that does this computation.
-With a typical configuration, Theano generates C code, compiles it, and creates a python function which wraps the C function::
+With a typical configuration, Aesara generates C code, compiles it, and creates a python function which wraps the C function::

-    func = theano.function([a, x, y], [out])
+    func = aesara.function([a, x, y], [out])

 We can call this function with actual arrays as many times as we want::